Wednesday, November 11, 2020

 • h(8) = 0.030212113446082472

-We've got all the 9 FIR filter coefficients h(n).
+We've got all the 9 FIR filter coefficients h(n) where n=0, 1, 2, ..., 8

-Evaluating Frequency Response of FIR filter
+Evaluating Frequency Response of the FIR filter obtained

 Now one FIR filter is available for testing.
 FIR filter gain of arbitrary angular frequency ω can be calculated using the following equation: